The most comprehensive guide online to creating a strong brand identity for your business or organization.

-A strong brand name communicates what your company does, how it does it, and at the same time, establishes trust and credibility with your prospects and customers.
+A strong brand name communicates what your small business or brand does, how it does it, and at the same time, establishes trust and credibility with your prospects and customers.
 Strong business names are important for every type of entity, including corporations, partnerships, limited liability companies (LLC), LLP, PLC, joint ventures, and others.

-Business names can be real words, made-up words, or combinations of words.
-For example, Hospira, a name selected by the company's employees, was derived from the words hospital, spirit, inspire, and the Latin word spero, which means hope.
+A business name can be a real word, made-up words, or combinations of words.
+For example, Hospira, a business name selected by the company’s employees, was derived from the words hospital, spirit, inspire, and the Latin word spero, which means hope.
 Bosch, a German diversified technology-based corporation, was named after its founder, Robert Bosch.

 Can you operate under a business name different from your legal name?